To be Australia’s leading university arts centre, interpreting and challenging our world through ambitious and diverse performing arts practice.

 We commission, produce and present major performances within our annual curated Seymour Season, with a focus on showcasing leading Australian independent theatre companies.

 We drive youth engagement in the arts through our comprehensive Arts Education Program for primary and secondary schools.

-We enliven the artistic life of our City, through presenting partnerships with major cultural events such as Sydney Festival, Sydney Writers’ Festival and Sydney Gay and Lesbian Mardi Gras.
+We enliven the artistic life of our city through presenting partnerships with major cultural events such as Sydney Festival, Sydney Writers’ Festival and Sydney Gay and Lesbian Mardi Gras.

-We champion learning while fostering the next generation of artists and audiences through our comprehensive Arts Education program for primary and secondary schools.
+We foster the next generation of artists and audiences through emerging artist initiatives and student performances.

 - Ballerina posing during construction of the York Theatre, 1974